 It would be hard to find a city that is more visually exciting than Venice, so you're starting off with a big advantage if you're visiting with children.
 Because every turn in the street brings a new series of colorful houses, fanciful architecture, or boat-filled canals, there is always something to grab kids' attention – even for families with children of different ages.

 It's hard not to get a sense of place in a city where everything is so different: streets are water, crosswalks are bridges (and sometimes gondolas), cars and buses are boats, windows are rarely square, and the buildings are every color of the rainbow.

-The very differentness of Venice asserts itself in every experience, so abandon the notion that travel here is about seeing a certain number of attractions.
+The very differentness of Venice asserts itself in every experience, so abandon the notion that travel here is about seeing a certain number of tourist attractions.
 There's no checklist to fill.
 Venice is the attraction, and the experience is everything.

-Plan your family travels with our list of the top things to do with kids in Venice.
+Find the best places to visit on your family travels with our list of the top things to do with kids in Venice.

 See also: Where to Stay in Venice for Families

 1. Tour the Grand Canal on the Vaporetto